-(The word “Descanso” is a Spanish word that means place of rest) How can you create a commemoration that allows a place to rest for the loved one you have lost, or the situation that is no more in your life.
-In my heritage (Hispanic) we use the descanso to bring meaning, honor, sacredness and clarity to the loss of the loved one.
-I have updated this use to use for a loved one, situational loss, or transition.
-It is a powerful tool and one that honors your life, life experience, situation or the loved one that is no longer on this earth plane.
+(The word “Descanso” is a Spanish word that means place of rest) How can you create a commemoration that allows a place to rest for the loved one you have lost or the situation that is no more in your life.
+In my heritage (Hispanic), we use the descanso to bring meaning, honor, sacredness, and clarity to the loss of a loved one.
+I have updated this use for a loved one, situational loss, or transition.
+It is a powerful tool and honors your life, life experience, situation, or the loved one that is no longer on this earth plane.
 A Descanso allows you to honor, commemorate, celebrate and let go to connect in a new way that is relevant for you in the present.
 You see descansos on the side of the road of an accident, for instance, to signal to those that pass that a death has occurred here.
-A Descanso allows you to acknowledge the loss, the transtion and the new way of managing the loss in your mind and life.
+A Descanso allows you to acknowledge the loss, the transition, and the new way of managing the loss in your mind and life.

 It is truly a way of honoring the deceased or what has been lost.
 The descanso is done in whatever way or manner is pertinent to you.
-Design it, write it in a way that reflects your personal beliefs, imagery that is significant to you, that is sacred to you.
-Writing one or more letters to the deceased expressing what you were not able to express while he/she were alive (without sending them).
+Design it, write it in a way that reflects your personal beliefs, imagery that is significant to you, and sacred to you.
+Writing one or more letters to the deceased expressing what you could not express while he/she was alive (without sending them).
 Artists and non-artists have also used painting, sculpture, photography, music, and other expressive means to help them find meaning in their loss.
-If the task becomes too difficult, a trained counselor can be of invaluable help during this time of exploration.
+If the task becomes too difficult, a trained counselor can be invaluable during this time of exploration.

 Giving Space to Grieve

-One of the drawbacks i see in our societal structure is we don’t have a space for grief.
-When we are faced with loss, whether loss of an idea, a position, a major transition or loss of a loved one many times we are told: “Don’t worry”, It’s going to be okay” “Try to get on with your life”, “you’ll be alright”.
-If we are not told this perhaps we have the uncomfortable experience of not being looked at in the eye, of avoiding the loss; especially if illness or death is involved.
-For most the message is clear – Get over it, and soon so friends and family can feel more comfortable.
+One of the drawbacks I see in our societal structure is we don’t have a space for grief.
+When we are faced with loss, whether loss of an idea, a position, a major transition or loss of a loved one, many times we are told: “Don’t worry,” It’s going to be okay” “Try to get on with your life,” “you’ll be alright.”
+If we are not told this, perhaps we have the uncomfortable experience of not being looked at in the eye, avoiding the loss, especially if illness or death is involved.
+For most, the message is clear – Get over it, and soon so friends and family can feel more comfortable.

-The message is hurry up and grieve, hopefully only a month or two, maybe six months at the most and then join life again the same way you did before the loss.
+The message is “hurry up and grieve, hopefully only a month or two, maybe six months at the most, and then join life again the same way you did before the loss.”
 This message and ultimately this belief system causes us stress- distress of the body and mind.
 We are taught to “steel” ourselves away and create a barrier to our emotions and feelings.
-We are taught tacitly to “tough it out and move on”, and we begin to expect that of ourselves and each other.
-As a society we are uncomfortable with loss and especially crossing over-death of the physical body.
-It reminds us of our limitations and that there is an aspect of life that is unknown and perhaps random.
+We are taught tacitly to “tough it out and move on,” and we begin to expect that of ourselves and each other.
+As a society, we are uncomfortable with loss and especially crossing over-death of the physical body.
+It reminds us of our limitations and an aspect of life that is unknown and perhaps random.

-As a bereavement counselor and transpersonal therapist I recognize if we would keep a space open for loss and what it evokes in us there can be a deeper meaning in our life and new insight and understanding.
-This takes time, and for each the time of processing, understanding and grieving the loss is different.
-And, even in processing and making space for the loss this doesn’t mean it ends.
-We all grieve our loss’s in bits, in remembrances, and memories that are triggered in our present time living.
-If we are to have a space in our society for loss, this means we need to create a sense of support and structure of support in our society.
-This to me means we need to be able to acknowledge our losses and to talk about them without censoring ourselves or being censored.
+As a bereavement counselor and transpersonal therapist, I recognize if we would keep a space open for loss and what it evokes in us, there can be a deeper meaning in our life and new insight and understanding.
+This takes time, and to each, the time of processing, understanding, and grieving the loss is different.
+Even in processing and making space for the loss, this doesn’t mean it ends.
+We all grieve our loss’s in bits, in remembrances, and memories triggered in our present time living.
+If we are to have space in our society for loss, we need to create a sense of support and structure of support in our society.
+This means we need to be able to acknowledge our losses and talk about them without censoring ourselves or being censored.